 Create and add the following to

-ensures the SSH pseudo terminal is not rejected[Unit] Description=Auto Reverse SSH Requires=systemd-networkd-wait-online.service After=systemd-networkd-wait-online.service [Service] ExecStart=/path/to/autossh -i /path/to/key.pem -R <port>:localhost:22 ubuntu@<remote.fqdn.host> -t -t [Install] WantedBy=multi-user.target
+/etc/systemd/system/autossh.serviceNote: the argument flags-t -tensures the SSH pseudo terminal is not rejected[Unit] Description=Auto Reverse SSH Requires=systemd-networkd-wait-online.service After=systemd-networkd-wait-online.service [Service] ExecStart=/path/to/autossh -i /path/to/key.pem -R <port>:localhost:22 ubuntu@<remote.fqdn.host> -t -t [Install] WantedBy=multi-user.target -

 Enable using